 This provides real time updates about air quality with both high level summaries and detailed information.
-Click on the map below to visit the NSW Office of Environment and Heritage's real-time local air quality monitoring network.
+Click on the map below to visit the NSW Department of Planning, Industry & Environment's (DPIE) real-time local air quality monitoring network.

 The predicted air quality rating is published daily in the weather section of the Newcastle Herald.

-Please note the Newcastle Local Air Quality Monitoring Network is independently managed by the NSW Office of Environment and Heritage and measures ambient air quality in the Newcastle Region.
+Please note the Newcastle Local Air Quality Monitoring Network is independently managed by the NSW Department of Planning, Industry & Environment, and measures ambient air quality in the Newcastle Region.

 Are you concerned about air quality or noise?
 We care about your concern and will respond within 24hrs.

 We're proud to be a pioneer.
 Hear why we've created a world leading dust management system.